github/docs/README.md

 U.S.TREASURY SECURITIES

 STATE AND LOCAL GOVERNMENT SERIES

 #Scribe :by 09/15/2022

 07/30/2022

 NOTICE UNDER THE PAPERWORK REDUCTION ACT
 Bureau of the Fiscal Service, Forms Management Officer, Parkersburg, WV 26106-1328.

 FOR USE BY THE BUREAU OF THE FISCAL SERVICE

-E-Customer ID Processed by
+E'-Customer ID Processed by
-FS Form 4144 Department of the Treasury | Bureau of the Fiscal Service Revised August 2018 Form Instructions
+/FS Form 4144 Department of the Treasury | Bureau of the Fiscal Service Revised August 2018 Form Instructions
 Bureau of the Fiscal Service
 Special Investments Branch